jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 Vault
 *****

-Once that is done you also need to edit vault.yml - extended documention `here
+Once that is done you also need to edit vault.yml - extended documention at<https://roots.io/trellis/docs/vault/> under trellis/group_vars/production.
-<https://roots.io/trellis/docs/vault/>`_ under trellis/group_vars/production.
 There you have to add:

 * vault_mysql_root_password